derickschaefer/static-cache-wrangler/readme.txt

 * Uses native WordPress options and transients
 * All plugin data and scheduled tasks removed automatically on uninstall

 ---

+== Trademark Recognition and Legal Disclaimer ==
+All product names, logos, and brands referenced in this plugin and its documentation are property of their respective owners.

+NGINX® is a registered trademark of F5, Inc.
+Amazon S3® and Route 53™ are trademarks of Amazon Technologies, Inc.
+Netlify® is a registered trademark of Netlify, Inc.
+Cloudflare® and Cloudflare Pages™ are trademarks of Cloudflare, Inc.
+WP-CLI® and Gutenberg® are trademarks of the WordPress Foundation.
+Elementor® is a registered trademark of Elementor Ltd.
+Divi® is a registered trademark of Elegant Themes, Inc.
+GitHub® is a registered trademark of GitHub, Inc.
+YouTube® is a registered trademark of Google LLC.
+Twitter® is a registered trademark of X Corp.
+ModernCLI.Dev is owned by Derick Schaefer.

+This plugin has not been tested by any of the services, platforms, software projects nor their respective owners.
+These names and services are referenced solely as examples of where static cache files might be repurposed, used, uploaded, stored, or transmitted.

+This plugin is an independent open-source project and is **not endorsed by, affiliated with, or sponsored by** any of the companies or open-source projects mentioned herein.
+---

 == Support ==